lankydan/spring-boot-jms-docker/spring-boot-jms-docker.md

 ```
 docker run --name application -p 4000:8080 spring-boot-jms-tutorial
 ```
 This will create and run a container built from the `spring-boot-jms-tutorial` image.
-It names the container `application` and the `-p` property allows a port from local machine to mapped to a port inside the container.
+It names the container `application` and the `-p` property allows a port from a local machine to mapped to a port inside the container.
 To access port `8080` of the container we simply need to use port `4000` on our own machine.

 If we stopped this container and wanted to run it again, we should use the command:
 ```